-Once upon a time, far out west in a land we all know well, there wandered a weary miner.
+Once upon a time, far out west in a land we all know well, wandered a weary miner.
 In a dangerous new land, where bear roam and herds of elk run in grassy meadows underneath glaciered snow tipped mountains and trees of gigantic proportions.
-Pushing his way through the thick Siskiyou mountains of Northern California, there was a man seeking to find great wealth in the hills of this rugged new land.
+Pushing his way through the hostile territory of the thick Siskiyou mountains of Northern California, there was a man seeking to find great wealth in the hills of this rugged new land.
 One day this man did indeed find his fortune in gold. …and this is where the tale begins… in those lonesome mountains of Southern Oregon.

 The tale of a Lost Cabin Gold Mine of Oregon is a story that has since been told for over 150 years.
 Well known in the early mining days, the tale inspired the hearts of the masses.
 It may have even caused its own gold rush into the Oregon country, for the tale pre-dates the first documented discovery of gold in Oregon.

 Oregon’s Lost Cabin Mine has been a lost treasure since the first miners stuck their pans in the gravels of this country’s rivers and creeks.
 What was once lost might now be found…

 The first tale of the Lost Cabin Mine can be dated as early as 1850 with the arrival of a miner who frequented the saloons in the early mining town of Yreka California, which was then known as Shasta City.